 Well, it turns out, those feelings come from a bunch of different places.
 It can be psychological, trauma-based, cultural, or generational.
 But somehow, so often, shame surrounds masturbation.

-Bonobos, a close relative of humans are the most sexually active primates.
-They engage in orgies, threesomes, same sex coupling, and masturbate almost constantly.
-In Ancient civilizations like Rome, Greece, Egypt, and the Mongols, these practices also weren’t uncommon.
-There are the lavish bacchanals of Ancient Greece, and same-sex practices were ultimate signs of masculinity in Ancient Rome.
-One upon a time, sex and masturbation were a sign of regulation.
-But a ton of shame comes from beliefs, religion, and the idea of purity.
+Bonobos, a close relative of humans, are the most sexually active primates.
+They engage in orgies, threesomes, same-sex coupling, and masturbate almost constantly.
+In ancient civilizations (like Rome, Greece, Egypt, and the Mongols), these practices weren’t uncommon.
+There are the lavish bacchanals of Ancient Greece, and same-sex practices were the ultimate signs of masculinity in Ancient Rome.
+Sex and masturbation were once totally normalized… But eventually, shame came into play.

-Which leads to one of the major reasons we feel shame about masturbating and before masturbating – religious cultural practices.
-America is built on puritanical beliefs – Kellogg’s cereal was even created to stop masturbation.
+Which leads me to one of the major reasons we feel shame about masturbating and before masturbating: religious cultural practices.
 Superstitions and myths abounded in earlier times.
-They said masturbation will cause blindness and impotence, and that masturbation means you’re not saving yourself for your partner.
-By focusing sex on reproduction and godliness vs. pleasure and health, people in power began placing shame on the ideas of masturbation.
+They said that masturbation would cause blindness and impotence or that you’re breaking the rules by not saving yourself for your partner.
+By focusing sex on reproduction and ignoring pleasure and health for blind faith, people in power began placing shame on the ideas of masturbation.
 Then, when it’s reinforced generation after generation, it gets internalized.

 By saying that women are only able to be sexually active when with a partner absolutely creates a stigma that creates a shame cycle.
 Following your body’s sexual impulses is not only natural, but healthy for the body’s natural chemical cycles.

-This then makes either partner feel shame if they masturbate, and in turn creates a psychological inadequacy in the other partner.
+This then makes either partner feel shame for masturbating, and in turn creates a psychological inadequacy in the other partner.
 By finding a rhythm and understanding of each other’s sexual habits, we can help eliminate the shame and stigma in self-pleasure.

 The psychology and shame of masturbation comes from many different places – cultural, social, personal.
 But by understanding where the shame comes from and how the psychology works, we can begin to look at masturbation as a vital part of our sexual health and enjoyment.
 So make sure to have fun, lube up, and get to using those vibrators, dildos, and Fleshlights!
 Have fun and stay safe :)